 The sight that met them by the entrance they'd made in the wall was nothing short of disturbing.

 In his shadow Dog followed, knocking unconscious anyone left alive with a touch of his knife; likely covered in some strong poison.
-His blank faced efficiency was eerie compared to the storm his companion was creating and it sent a shiver down Dylis' spine.
+His blank-faced efficiency was eerie compared to the storm his companion was creating and it sent a shiver down Dylis' spine.
+She had no time to reflect on their agreement to not draw blood.

 'We have what we came for,' Dylis signed, stifling a coughing attack.
 They'd taken up position by the city wall, not bothering to hide as the guards were far too busy to notice them.
 Dylis still had her sword at the ready.
 'Time to call retreat.'

-Dylis lifted one eyebrow, before she recalled who she was talking to.
+Dylis raised one eyebrow before she recalled who she was talking to.
 'Time to go back to your city.'

 'I agree, we-'